Discover a wealth of interesting, entertaining and informative stories in each issue, delivered to you six times per year.

-Since 2007 the Historical Thinking Project has collaborated with various partners to organize Historical Thinking Institutes (HTI) in different cities across Canada.
-The HTI’s have been attended by teachers, graduate students, curriculum developers, professional development leaders, historians, and museum educators who wanted to enhance their understanding of historical thinking and how to apply it in their varied contexts.
+Since 2007 the Historical Thinking Project has collaborated with various partners to organize Historical Thinking Institutes (HTI) in different locations across Canada.
+The HTI’s have been attended by hundreds of teachers, graduate students, curriculum developers, professional development leaders, historians, and museum educators interested in enhancing their understanding of historical thinking and how to apply it in their varied contexts.

-In 2021-2022 we offered the Virtual Historical Thinking Institute (VHTI) online for the first time to make the HTI more accessible for educators from different parts of Canada and around the world, less expensive, and better aligned with effective professional learning practices.
+In order to make the HTI more accessible for educators from different parts of Canada and around the world, less expensive, and better aligned with effective professional learning practices, we offered the Virtual Historical Thinking Institute (VHTI) online for the first time in 2021-2022, and again in 2022-2023.

 Join the HTCP

-The Historical Thinking Community of Practice (HTCP) is designed to support a network of educators interested in asking questions about historical thinking, sharing examples from their practice, designing learning activities, and giving and receiving feedback.
+The Historical Thinking Community of Practice (HTCP) aims to support a network of educators interested in designing historical thinking learning activities, museum exhibits, lessons, projects, units, or courses focused on teaching, learning, and assessing historical thinking.

-Dr. Catherine Duquette, Université du Québec à Chicoutimi
+- Dr. Catherine Duquette, Université du Québec à Chicoutimi (UQAC)

 Fees and refund policy